pljspahn/hortus-mundus/README.md

 We are looking for people who are interested in contributing to this project.
 If you are interested in contributing, please join us in Github discussions for the project found at [www.github.com/pljspahn/hortus-mundus/discussions](www.github.com/pljspahn/hortus-mundus/discussions).

+## Status

+This project is in its infancy.
+We are currently working on the initial database schema and API design.
+We are also working on a web application to allow users to contribute to the project.

+Initially, a single plant model will be developed to use as a template for additional entries going forward.
+This plant has not yet been chosen.